bilgino/angularforddd/README.md

 ```

 This implementation has some drawbacks either.
 It only works for a single entity!
 What if a view model requires several sources?
-When building complicated page flows and user interfaces that require several sources (aggregates), we should create a helper class in form of a view model provider.
+We can create a dedicated class in form of a view model provider service.
-The purpose of the view model provider is to encapsulate and build view models for specific use cases.
+The purpose of the view model provider service is to enclose and create view models for specific use cases.

 ```
 @Injectable()